 These rules must be transposed by the EU countries and are therefore a common framework of the application.
 In other non-EU countries (e.g. the UK), similar rules on the health and safety of workers at work apply, so that in general it will be possible to demonstrate compliance with them by companies that are regularly involved in the construction sector in their country of origin.

-Last but not least, in relation to the application and the provision of supporting documentation, most labour authorities require the presentation of the application by means of a digital certificate; however, in the case of foreign companies, this presentation will be made in person or by postal service.
+Last but not least, in relation to the application and the provision of supporting documentation, most labour authorities require the application to be filed online by means of a digital certificate.

 Please do not hesitate to contact us if your company needs to apply for registration in the REA for more information on what documentation to provide and how to process the application.